 Root rot in bean plants is produced by several different soil dwelling fungi.
-It might stem from a Fusarium, Rhizoctonia or Pythium species, but that doesn’t really matter.
+It might stem from a Fusarium, Rhizoctonia, or Pythium species, but that doesn’t really matter.
 What matters is the effect it has on your crop.
-Harvest yields are diminished, plant vigor is compromised and, in some cases, the entire plant may die.
+Harvest yields are diminished, plant vigor is compromised, and, in some cases, the entire plant may die.
 Bean root rot control starts before planting with careful cultural considerations.

 As mentioned, most bean root diseases are caused by any one of three different fungi.
 These fungi persist in soil, often for several years.
 They live on decomposing vegetation left from previous season’s plants.
-The fungi is most dangerous in mid to late season production of susceptible crops.
+The fungi are most dangerous in mid to late season production of susceptible crops.

 When plants are unstressed, the disease does very little damage beyond some vigor loss.
-However, in areas that have experienced extreme heat, drought, poor soil, diminished nutrition or oxygen deprivation due to compaction, the disease takes hold on those traumatized plants.
+However, in areas that have experienced extreme heat, drought, poor soil, diminished nutrition, or oxygen deprivation due to compaction, the disease takes hold on those traumatized plants.

 Symptoms of Bean Root Diseases

 The most common signs of root rot are subtle and hard to discern at first.
 Bean plants may be stunted and turn yellow, exhibiting signs of malnourishment.
 Symptoms of root rot in bean plants can start at emergence or even in mature plants.
 The dry bean varieties are more commonly affected than snap beans.